The Infrared Universe: Mesoscopic Continuity Equations

+Local baryon conservation $\nabla_\mu J^\mu_B=0$ holds in the underlying microscopic theory, but the exterior baryon number accessible to a finite observer is an observable in the exterior operator algebra obtained after tracing out inaccessible degrees of freedom.
+Horizons prevent a \emph{canonical exact} factorization of the global algebra into exterior $\otimes$ interior components, so the global baryon charge is not uniquely expressible as a sum of exterior and interior charges.
+The baryon repopulated in the exterior and the baryon sequestered behind the horizon are therefore not counted by a common additive operator, and there is no possibility of double--counting.
+In this sense, baryon number can be conserved globally while the exterior expectation value obeys the open--system balance law \eqref{eq:baryon-CE}.

-\subsection{Scaling, dimensional analysis, and the role of \(\sigma\)}
+\subsection{Scaling, dimensional analysis, and the role of $\sigma$}

-The mesoscopic spectral scale \(\sigma\) arising from the Heisenberg (or more general Carnot--Carath\'eodory) tangent geometry enters the baryon continuity equation as the characteristic \emph{rate} governing irreversible coarse--graining and long--wavelength mode mixing in the exterior system.
-It does not represent a temperature or equilibrium scale, but rather the inverse timescale over which exterior observables are reorganized by mesoscopic kinematics.
+The mesoscopic spectral scale $\sigma$ arising from Carnot--Carath\'eodory tangent geometry enters \eqref{eq:baryon-CE} as the characteristic \emph{rate} governing irreversible coarse--graining and long--wavelength mode mixing in the exterior system.
+It is not a temperature or equilibrium scale, but the inverse timescale over which exterior observables reorganize under mesoscopic transport.

-In the present framework, the compensating source term \(\Gamma_B\) is controlled by two ingredients: an entropy bias induced by the irreversible export of baryon number from the exterior sector, and the mesoscopic rate at which this bias is dynamically realized.
+In the present framework, the compensating source term $\Gamma_B$ is controlled by two ingredients: (i) an entropy bias induced by irreversible export of baryon number from the exterior sector, and (ii) the mesoscopic rate at which this bias is dynamically realized.
 Dimensional analysis therefore implies

-where \(\alpha_B\) is a dimensionful coefficient.
-This coefficient encodes the efficiency with which entropy bias is converted into baryon–carrying exterior degrees of freedom, and depends on the structure of the available exterior channels rather than on any thermal properties of a radiation bath.
+with $\mathcal F_B$ encoding the efficiency of the available exterior channels and their entropy bias, rather than any thermal properties of a photon bath.

-Observational analyses of galactic rotation curves \cite{McGaugh2016,FamaeyMcGaugh2012} indicate that the same mesoscopic scale satisfies \(\sigma \approx H_0\).
-In a statistically stationary cosmological medium, the baryon continuity equation then implies that the physical baryon density is set parametrically by the cosmic expansion rate,
+Empirical analyses of galactic rotation curves \cite{McGaugh2016,FamaeyMcGaugh2012} indicate that the same mesoscopic scale clusters near $\sigma \sim H_0$.
+This identification should be understood as a nonequilibrium steady--state selection: intrinsic relaxation of the tangent geometry favors $\sigma\to 0$, but irreversible horizon coupling arrests this decay and selects a mesoscopic mixing rate of order $H_0$.
+In a statistically stationary medium, \eqref{eq:baryon-CE} then implies that the observed exterior baryon density is set parametrically by the competition between irreversible export and entropy--biased repopulation at rates of order $H_0$,